wp-plugins/youtube-sidebar/readme.txt

 6. Copy and paste the YouTube "Embed" video code into a new custom field for any post or page.
 Name the custom field "youtube".

 == Changelog ==
+= 0.5 =
+* Free edition now has a single admin page and it can be found in the settings menu.

 = 0.4 =
 * Correct counter for max number of videos so it no longer displays 1 more than entered into options, also causing video display when 0 is entered.
 * Only one video will now automatically play.
 Previously a whole list would play at once after yesterdays upgrades.